|

 is simply not necessary _ the money for a productive investment

-capacity which will pay for itself.
-Yes, the money should
+productive capacity which will pay for itself.
+Yes, the

-be repaid and then be cancelled or cancellable.
-Yes, there
+money should be repaid and then be cancelled or cancellable.

-should be collateral (security) provided to guard against
+Yes, there should be collateral (security) provided to guard

-the possible loss of the investment.
-And, yes, the private
+against the possible loss of the investment.
+And, yes, the

-sector must not be squeezed out from building, managing and
+private sector must not be squeezed out from building, managing

-owning.
-But, with those things satisfied, a financial saving
+and owning.
+But, with those things satisfied, a financial

-is not necessary _ indeed, if there is viability and sufficient
+saving is not necessary _ indeed, if there is viability

 b) Physical saving